Catalan President, Quim Torra, banned from public office over yellow ribbon row

 When yellow ribbons become acts of political defiance

-Yellow ribbons, indeed, any yellow objects or lighting, were soon interpreted as having a party political significance, in the context of the regional elections of the 21 December 2017, and began to be banned and persecuted.
+Yellow ribbons, indeed, any yellow objects or lighting, were interpreted as having a party political significance, in the context of the regional elections of the 21 December 2017, and began to be banned and persecuted.
 Yellow lighting was even censured in the famous Monjuïc Fountains, one of Barcelona’s touristic hotspots.

 This and the fact that the whole independence process has been scrupulously public (with a 700-page White Paper on National Transition, and clear electoral campaign manifestoes and Roadmaps) has given rise to a great feeling of outrage on account of the pre-trial detentions of civic associations‘ leaders.
 Indeed, international courts seem to strengthen the view that charges of rebellion (which require a violent uprising) are trumped-up.
 Furthermore, the detentions imply the violation of the right of freedom of assembly and expression.

 Right across the country not only did hundreds of thousands begin to wear yellow ribbons on their clothes, but others wore yellow garments.
 The largest (yellow) scarf in the world was knitted by hundreds of enthusiasts, and was unfurled in one of many rallies and events calling for the freedom of the two social leaders, who were soon joined in pre-trial arrest by a number of politicians, while others fled into exile.
 At the time of writing this, in all there are sixteen people in pre-trial detention or awaiting the result of European Search Warrants in Scotland, Belgium, Germany (and of an extradition request) in Switzerland.
 They include the former Catalan President, Mr. Carles Puigdemont, and the former Speaker, Ms. Carme Forcadell.

 Bridges and road-side fences have likewise been adorned with thousands of ribbons.
 Soon, however, squads of those opposed to Catalonia’s independence encouraged by calls from right wing politicians such as Albert Rivera began to organise sorties to remove these ribbons.
 Such actions were often conducted under the cover of night; wearing balaclavas and there are many filmed instances of violent behaviour of such individuals threatening with knives and even physically assaulting neighbours.